Beyond-jQuery/book/manuscript/events.md

 - When has all static markup been placed on the page?
 - When has a particular element on the page fully loaded?
 When has an element _failed_ to load?

-The answer to allow of these questions lies in the browser's native event system.
+The answer to all of these questions lies in the browser's native event system.
 The ["load" event][load-uievents], defined in the W3C UI Events specification, allows us to determine when an element or page has loaded.
 There are some other related events, such as "DOMContentLoaded" and "beforeupload".
 I'll discuss both of those as well in this section.

 ### When have all elements on the page fully loaded and rendered w/ applied styles?